lgatto/RforProteomics/README.md

 biocLite("RforProteomics")
 ```

-As of writing, Bioc 2.12 is the development branch, which require the development verion of `R` to install packages using `biocLite`.
-If you have an earlier version of `R` (`R-2.15.2`, the latest stable verions is recommended), start by installing the package dependencies as shown below.
+As of writing, Bioc 2.12 is the development branch, which require the development version of `R` to install packages using `biocLite`.
+If you have an earlier version of `R` (`R-2.15.2`, the latest stable version is recommended), start by installing the package dependencies as shown below.
 The `deps` variable is a list of all packages that are needed to replicate all the code illustrated in the package.
 The second line loads the `installPackages` function, available on a server.
 This function will first check if any of the packages listed in `deps` are not already available and proceed only with missing dependencies.
 The installation uses the recommended `BiocInstaller` package, which is installed if not yet available.
 If packages are out dated, they will be updated.

 ```r
 deps <- c('R.utils', 'Biobase', 'mzR', 'MSnbase',